Search the collections

 X The Mint-Master is to cause a private mark to be put upon tall dies which may be prepared for the several mints, but in such a manner as not to be distinguishable by the naked eye.
 These marks are to be varied as often as the Mint-Master may judge proper upon new dies being made; and he is to keep a register of them, that in the event of any debased or defective coin being found in circulation, he may be able to ascertain from what mint it may have been issued.

 Pridmore (p.264) suggests that this piece is an unfinished patterns for the new 1793 issue and could be for either the silver or gold denominations.
-It is a trial of unfinished dies with plain edge
+It is a trial of unfinished dies with milled edge

 - Acquisition Information: